 Patients with perforation may present acutely ill with hypotension, tachycardia, and a tense, distended abdomen with generalized guarding and absent bowel sounds.

-A palpable mass may be felt if the appendiceal perforation has been contained by the omentum, resulting in a periappendiceal abscess.
+A palpable mass may be felt with appendiceal perforation that has been contained by the omentum, resulting in a periappendiceal abscess.

-All patients with abdominal discomfort should have a CBC taken.
+All patients with abdominal discomfort should have a complete blood count taken.
 Mild leukocytosis (10,000 to 18,000/microliter) with increased neutrophils is usually present.

-Although CT scan has greater sensitivity and specificity than ultrasound in diagnosing appendicitis, the latter has the advantage of being readily available, rapid, and able to be performed at the bedside.
+Although CT scan has greater sensitivity and specificity than ultrasound in diagnosing appendicitis, the latter is readily available, rapid, and able to be performed at the bedside.
 In children, ultrasound may be preferred over CT scan in order to limit radiation exposure.
+There is evidence to suggest enhanced sensitivity and specificity of ultrasound in children compared with adults.
 If, on ultrasound, a normal appendix is visualized in its full length, then acute appendicitis can be excluded.
-However, this is rarely the case, and the greatest utility for ultrasound is to detect alternative causes of abdominal pain.
+However, this is rarely the case, and the greatest utility for ultrasound is to detect an alternative cause of abdominal pain that excludes appendicitis.

-Appendiceal CT scan is increasingly used as the initial diagnostic test for acute appendicitis, and it is routine practice in the US to request a CT for patients presenting to the ED with features of acute appendicitis.
-There is some opinion that CT scan should be used selectively for patients with atypical presentations, as delay in surgery increases the rate of appendiceal perforation.
-Intravenous contrast-enhanced CT scan with or without oral contrast has 100% sensitivity compared with 92% sensitivity in non-intravenous contrast-enhanced CT scan.
+Appendiceal CT scan is increasingly used as the initial diagnostic test for acute appendicitis, and it is routine practice in the US to request a CT for patients presenting to the emergency room with features of acute appendicitis.
+A CT is also indicated in atypical presentations.
+However, delayed surgery subsequent to CT scan for presumed appendicitis is associated with an increased rate of appendiceal perforation.
+Intravenous contrast-enhanced CT scan with or without oral contrast has up to 100% sensitivity compared with 92% sensitivity in nonintravenous contrast-enhanced CT scan.

 In pregnant women presenting with features of appendicitis, an abdominal sonogram should be performed to identify the appendix.
-If the sonogram examination is inconclusive, either an abdominal MRI (particularly in early pregnancy) or a CT scan should be performed.
+If the sonogram examination is inconclusive, an abdominal MRI (particularly in early pregnancy) may be appropriate.

 A urinalysis should be performed to exclude possible urinary tract infection or renal colic.
 Sexually active women of childbearing age should have a urinary pregnancy test.